TheIconfactory/Tapestry/Documentation/API.md

   * authorization\_header: `String` with a template for the authorization header.
 If no value is specified, "Bearer \_\_ACCESS\_TOKEN\_\_" will be used.
 See below for options.
   * refresh\_status\_code: `Number` with the HTTP status code that indicates authorization needs to be refreshed.
 Default value is 401.
 A value of 0 will not attempt to refresh tokens.
   * check\_interval: `Number` with number of seconds between load requests (currently unimplemented).
+  * hidden\_tag\_classes: `Array` of `String`s of HTML CSS class names.
+HTML tags in an item's body with a matching class will be hidden when rendering the item preview for the timeline.

 Optional OAuth properties: